 - Career Builder Netherlands – in Dutch only

 - Stepstone Netherlands – in English and Dutch

 - Vacature Bank Netherlands – in Dutch only

 EURES – European Job Mobility Portal is maintained by the European Commission and provides information about job vacancies and a CV-posting service.

 - De Telegraaf – Saturday edition

 - Intermediair – targeted at students and graduates

 - The Netherlands British Chamber of Commerce (NBCC) is a useful resource for anyone hoping to start a business in the Netherlands.

-- The UWV (Uitvoeringsinstituut Werknemersverzekeringen or Employee Insurance Schemes Implementing Body) includes the Dutch public employment service and is responsible for providing advice and information to jobseekers.
-If you’re an EU citizen, you are entitled to make use of these services free of charge, although services are increasingly going online at Werk Netherlands.
+- The Uitvoeringsinstituut Werknemersverzekeringen (UWV) – ‘Institute for Employee Insurance’, includes the Dutch public employment service and is responsible for providing advice and information to jobseekers.
+If you’re an EU citizen, you can use these services free of charge, although increasingly the information is going online at Werk Netherlands.

 - ACCESS is a not-for-profit organisation that supports the international community in the Netherlands.
 The organisation provides advice and information for people wanting to settle and work in the Netherlands.

 - Try speculative application or networking.
 It is customary to telephone the company in advance of a speculative application.
 If an employer has no vacancies, they will usually keep speculative applications on file.
 Create a profile on LinkedIn and network online.

 Erasmus+ is the EU programme for education, training, youth and sport for 2014-2020 and covers student exchange, work experience and volunteering opportunities.
 Both under and postgraduate students can study abroad for 3 to 12 months.
 Erasmus+ also provides opportunities for work experience for students to learn new skills or languages, as well as volunteering in different countries for between 2 weeks and 12 months.